azproduction/lmd/README.md

         "abstract_name": "@/path/to/real-file.js"
     },
-    "main": "main",         // a main module - content of that module will be called on start (no reason to eval) "lazy": false,          // if true - all modules will be evaled on demand [default=true] "pack": false,          // if true - module will be packed using uglifyjs [default=true] "global": "this",       // name of global object, passed to the lmd [default="this"]
+    "main": "main",         // a main module - content of that module will be called on start (no reason to eval) "global": "this",       // name of global object, passed to the lmd [default="this"]

+    // # Modules output format
+    "lazy": false,          // if true - all modules will be evaled on demand [default=false] "pack": false,          // if true - module will be packed using uglifyjs [default=true]

+    // # Off-package LMD module loader
     "async": true,          // if modules uses off-package module set this to true [default=false] "async_plain": true,    // enables async require of both plain and function-modules [default=false] "async_plainonly":true, // if you are using only plain modules enable that flag instead of async_plain [default=false]

+    // # Cache
     "cache": true,          // store all application lmd itself + all modules in localStorage
                             // this flag will force all modules to be lazy [default=false] "cache_async": true,    // depend on cache flag, enables localStorage cache for require.async() [default=false]

+    // # Non-LMD modules loader
     "js": true,             // if you are going to load non LMD modules set this flag to true [default=false] "css": true,            // enables css-loader feature `require.css` [default=false]

+    // # Environment optimization
-    "worker": true,         // set true if LMD package will run as worker [default=false] "node": true,           // set true if LMD package will run as node.js script [default=false] "ie": true,             // set false if script will run only in modern browsers [default=true] "race": true,           // set true if you are performing parallel loading of the same resource [default=false] "parallel": true,       // enables parallel loading [default=false]
+    "worker": true,         // set true if LMD package will run as worker [default=false] "node": true,           // set true if LMD package will run as node.js script [default=false] "ie": true,             // set false if script will run only in modern browsers [default=true] "opera_mobile": true,   // set true if LMD package will run in Opera Mobile [default=false]

+    // # Loaders features
+    "race": true,           // set true if you are performing parallel loading of the same resource [default=false] "parallel": true,       // enables parallel loading [default=false]
                             // - if you are using parallel loading you are doing something wrong...
                             // - resources will be executed in **load order**!
 And passed to callback in list order

+    // # Modules types
     "shortcuts": true,      // enables shortcuts in LMD package [default=false]

+    // # Stats and Code coverage
     "stats": true,          // enables require.stats() function - every module require, load, eval, call statistics [default=false]
     "stats_coverage": true, // enables code coverage for all in-package modules, you can use list of module names
                             // to cover only modules in that list [default=false]